Treacherous/treacherous/docs/validation-groups.md

 ));
 ```

+### Reactive vs Non-Reactive

+The only difference is that the reactive validation group will use a built in model watcher to monitor the
+properties with rules applied.
+This is for people who are using Treacherous without any MVVM backed
+observables.

+You can access the events on property/model state changes without having a reactive validation group
+however those events would only be flagged when the properties/model are explicitly revalidated,
+however with reactive validation groups these changes would automatically be triggered.

 ### Hot swapping model

 So if you need to for some reason entirely replace the model you are observing with another instance but